 Having an injunction against you could cost you in several ways, even though merely having the injunction is not a crime.
 It’s typically in your best interests to have an order of protection against you removed.
 These are public records, meaning that anyone who looks into it can find the injunction, including employers.
 The injunction could strain the relationships you currently enjoy with your friends and family members and cause trouble down the road.

 The sooner you address an injunction against you, the better your chance will be of having it lifted.
 You may appeal an injunction in Florida, even if it’s expired.
 Working with a knowledgeable criminal defense lawyer can help you achieve the best possible outcome when appealing a domestic violence injunction.

 Talk to a Domestic Violence Defense Attorney in West Palm Beach

-Attorney Brian P. Gabriel of The Law Office of Gabriel & Gabriel has more than 25 years of experience representing people accused of domestic violence in West Palm Beach.
+Attorney Brian P. Gabriel of The Law Office of Gabriel & Gabriel has more than 30 years of experience representing people accused of domestic violence in West Palm Beach.
 He understands just how important it is to have an injunction against you cleared to protect your reputation and your rights.
-Contact our firm for a free consultation or call (561) 622-5575 to learn what steps you should take after discovering an injunction against you.
+Contact Brian Gabriel for a free consultation or call (561) 622-5575 to learn what steps you should take after discovering an injunction against you.